 - ½ cup Water

 - 1 tablespoon Butter

 - Heat oil in a pan and add chopped onions and minced garlic.
 Saute for 3-4 minutes till the onions soften.
 Transfer this mixture to the slow cooker along with all the other ingredients.
 Mix well.

 - Cover and cook on high for 3.5-4 hours or low for 6 hours.
 Once the chicken curry is cooked, mix in the chopped coriander and serve hot on top of steamed rice or with some butter naan.

-Butter: Butter adds an extra layer of flavour and the fat keeps the chicken curry from drying out.
+- Butter: Butter adds an extra layer of flavor and the fat keeps the chicken curry from drying out.
 You can also stir in some cream or coconut milk in the end in this recipe.

-Spices: The blend of coriander powder, turmeric, chilli powder and garam masala is powerful, and adds tons of flavour.
+- Spices: The blend of coriander powder, turmeric, chilli powder and garam masala is powerful, and adds tons of flavor.
 Chilli powder can be swapped with paprika or cayenne pepper in this recipe.
 You can also swap these spices for two tablespoons generic curry powder.